divusree/learn-triton/README.md

 - `addition/addition.py`: Has 1D and 2D matrix addition `add_1D` and `add_2D` respectively.
 - `addition/sumvec.py`: adds all the elements in a 1D vector with `sum1D`.
 - `multiplication/multiplication.py`: performs matrix multiplication between 2 2D matrices with `matmul`.
-There is a kernel for matmul with row major ordering (naive). ongoing - grouped ordering.
+There is a kernel for matmul with super-grouped block matmul (and col major ordering). works in both fp16 and fp32.

 ## Kernels to add

-- Extend Matrix multiplication to handle batches of matrices, ref: [(pytorch doc)](https://pytorch.org/docs/stable/generated/torch.bmm.html)
+- Extend Matrix multiplication to handle batches of matrices, ref: [pytorch doc](https://pytorch.org/docs/stable/generated/torch.bmm.html)
 - Matrix transpose
 - Online softmax
 - Layer Norm